-- Student(s) must be present at 2:45. - Student(s) must sign in upon arriving. - Student(s) must turn in his or her cellphone at the beginning of detention. - There is no talking, sleeping, watching movies, or playing games in detention. - If a student has a question about course work, they must raise their hand and it will be addressed by the detention monitor. - If a student has a question about course work, they must raise their hand and it will be addressed by the detention monitor. - If a student does not show up for detention or he/she cannot follow the rules, they will be assigned an additional detention (at a later date) or a Saturday detention. - Students are permitted to use the restroom, however, if they are missing for a long period of time, they will need to make up that time. - At 3:30 (1-hour) or 4:30 (2-hour) students will be dismissed.
+- Student(s) must be present at 2:45. - Student(s) must sign in upon arriving. - Student(s) must turn in his or her cellphone at the beginning of detention. - There is no talking, sleeping, watching movies, or playing games in detention. - If a student has a question about course work, they must raise their hand and it will be addressed by the detention monitor. - If a student does not show up for detention or he/she cannot follow the rules, they will be assigned an additional detention (at a later date) or a Saturday detention. - Students are permitted to use the restroom, however, if they are missing for a long period of time, they will need to make up that time. - At 3:40 (1-hour) or 4:40 (2-hour) students will be dismissed.